dusty-nv/jetson-containers/packages/smart-home/homeassistant-core/README.md

       - ha-config:/config
       - /etc/localtime:/etc/localtime:ro
       - /etc/timezone:/etc/timezone:ro
-    stdin_open: true
-    tty: true

 volumes:
   ha-config:
 ```

-### Onboarding
+## Onboarding

-The UI can be found at http://your-ip:8123. *(replace with the `hostname` or `IP` of the system)*.
+The user interface can be found at http://your-ip:8123. *(replace with the `hostname` or `IP` of the system)*.
 Follow the wizard to set up Home Assistant.
-Feel free to follow [official instructions](https://www.home-assistant.io/getting-started/onboarding/).
+Feel free to follow the [official instructions](https://www.home-assistant.io/getting-started/onboarding/).

-### How to's
+## How to's

-We encourage to look for help on [official Home Assistant documentation](https://www.home-assistant.io/docs/) and within the [HA Community Forums](https://community.home-assistant.io/) or on a [Jetson Research Group](https://www.jetson-ai-lab.com/research.html) [thread on NVIDIA forum](https://forums.developer.nvidia.com/t/jetson-ai-lab-home-assistant-integration/288225).
+We encourage to look for help in the [official Home Assistant documentation](https://www.home-assistant.io/docs/) and within the [HA Community Forums](https://community.home-assistant.io/) or on a [Jetson Research Group](https://www.jetson-ai-lab.com/research.html) [thread on the NVIDIA forum](https://forums.developer.nvidia.com/t/jetson-ai-lab-home-assistant-integration/288225).

 <details>
 <summary><b>Configuration files location</b></summary>